 “Confronted with increasing domestic pressure to address cyber issues, governments feel compelled to act on their own, using an extensive interpretation of territoriality criteria,”write de la Chapelle and Fehlinger (2016).
 And while the precise ways in which various governments act on this “hyper-territoriality” (de La Chapelle and Paul Fehlinger 2016) depend, to a large extent, on the domestic interests and geopolitical goals of a given nation-state, they tend to manifest in one of two ways: (1) through so-called extraterritorial extension (de La Chapelle and Paul Fehlinger 2016) or, conversely, (2) through the attempted fortification of borders in cyberspace, popularly referred to as Internet sovereignty.

 Extraterritorial extension occurs when the laws of one nation-state extend beyond its borders and into other jurisdictions via the Internet.
 More often than not this is the result of global Internet platforms like Facebook and Twitter incorporating in one country and operating globally, exporting the laws and values of these private companies — and their home jurisdictions — to other countries in which they do business.
 While this would seem an obvious positive externality of a free market system in which innovation spreads political and economic values and human rights, it can also result in conflict, as in the now-infamous “innocence of muslims” case, in which an anti-Islamic movie trailer sparked heated protests across the muslim world before being taken down by Youtube.
-In this way, private sector content intermediaries increasingly serve public sector functions, making policy decisions that affect users at home and abroad.
+In this way, private sector content intermediaries increasingly serve public interest functions, making policy decisions that affect users at home and abroad.

 Similarly, questions regarding the extension of US law were central to a recently decided case in which a US federal appellate court ruled that the US government could not compel Microsoft to turn over emails stored on company servers located overseas (Stempel 2016).